Qardho: After the Somali Civil War

 In August 1993, the United Nations Security Council had not yet given up on an early end to the Somali Civil War, and in a report dated August 17, it reported that "a total of 21 district councils had been formed, including 2 in the north-east...Bari region: Gardo Bender Beyla."

 In 1998, the WFP completed two flood control reservoirs in the village of Dahan near Qardho.
 It also completed the first phase of a slaughterhouse and distributed food.

 In August 2002, former President of Puntland, Abdullahi Yusuf Ahmed occupied Qardho, which was controlled by troops loyal to President Jama Ali Jama (who was later removed from office and never recognized as having served as president).

-On December 4, 2003, the Puntland government announced the establishment of four regions: Bender Cassim, Karkaar, and Haylan.
-The Karkaar region was separated from the Bali region.
+On December 4, 2003, the Puntland government announced the establishment of four regions: Bosaso, Karkaar, and Haylan.
+The Karkaar region was separated from the Bari region.
 Qardho was determined to be the capital of the Karkaar region.

 In 2006, Cismaan Buux Cali was elected as City Council President and Mayor of Qardho for the first time since 1968.

 In August 2010, local council elections resulted in the council president being Maxamed Siciid Hoggaamo; Maxamed became the first democratically elected council president.

 In December 2011, five pirates were arrested by Puntland police in Qardho.
 At that point, there was reportedly still many pirates in the Karkaar area.

 In November 2012, Puntland President Abdirahman Farole visited Qardho, where residents burned tires and threw stones in protest.

 In June 2013, Cabdullaahi Muuse, the 34th Boqor (King) of the Darod clan, died in Finland due to illness.
 In May 2014, it was reported that Burhaan had been named king of the Majeerteen Sultanate and the 34th Boqor (King) of the Darod clan in Qardho.

 In May 2015, Qardho's basketball team won the Eastern and Central African basketball tournament in Dar es Salaam, Tanzania, defeating a team from Cairo, Egypt.

 In July 2015, Somalia's Federal Prime Minister Omar Sharmarke visited Qardho.

 In September 2015, the Qardho City Council elected Cabdi Siciid Cismaan as mayor.